samuelgr/Xidi/README.md

 ## Custom Mappers

 Recognizing that the built-in mapper selection might not be optimal for all games, Xidi allows mapper behavior to be customized using a configuration file.
+A small collection of pre-made custom mapper configurations is available in the [XidiGameConfigurations](https://www.github.com/samuelgr/XidiGameConfigurations) repository.

-The simplest way to do this is to include a configuration file section named "CustomMapper" and specify "Custom" as the desired type of mapper.
+The simplest way to create a custom mapper is to include a configuration file section named "CustomMapper" and specify "Custom" as the desired type of mapper.
 An example is shown below.

 ```ini
 [Mapper]